microsoft/WhatTheHack/019-ThisOldDataWarehouse/Coach/Solutions/Challenge1/readme.md

 ## Environment Setup

-**Note:** Until Synapse Analytics goes GA, the coach's notes and students guides will leverage the terms Azure Data Lake Store Gen2, Azure Data Factory and Azure Synapse Database.
-These terms will be replaced with Linked Storage, Data Pipelines and SQL Pools respectively as the reference documentation is updated upon GA.
-It is acceptable to use Synapse Analytics Workspace as one of the adventures.
-We did not explicitly mention it since supporting documentation is missing.
+**Note:** The coach's notes and students guides will leverage the terms Azure Data Lake Store Gen2, Azure Data Factory and Azure Synapse Analytics.
+These terms will be replaced with Linked Storage, Data Pipelines and SQL Pools respectively in future updates of the WTH.
+It is acceptable to use Synapse Analytics Workspace as one of the adventures and use SQL Pools for the data warehouse.

 WWI runs their existing database platforms on-premise with SQL Server 2017.
 There are two databases samples for WWI.
 The first one is for their Line of Business application (OLTP) and the second is for their data warehouse (OLAP).
 You will need to setup both environments as our starting point in the migration.
 Recommended to have students start Challenge 0 with setup of SQL environment before starting any presentations.